wyomatthew/pickflix-docs/src/getting-started.md

 ### [Jellyseerr](https://requests.pickflix.mov) 🖥️

-Jellyseerr (yes, also two r's) is processes all user requests.
-You can think of Jellyseerr like IMDB, it's a massive store of metadata about all the world's media.
-Just about movie or show to air can be found and requested in Jellyseerr.
+Jellyseerr (yes, also two r's) processes all user requests.
+You can think of Jellyseerr like IMDB: it's a massive metadata store of all the world's media.
+Just about any movie or show to air can be found and requested on Jellyseerr.

 ### [Jellyfin](https://streaming.pickflix.mov) 🍿

 Jellyfin is the where you'll go to actually stream media that's been requested and fulfilled.
-This is your Netflix--you'll download the app on your phone, tv, tablet, or whatever else you'd like and start watching.
+This is your Netflix: you'll download the app on your phone, tv, tablet, or wherever else you'd like and start watching.

 ## Onboarding Procedure 📋